Our Financial Commitment To PRS Students

 Tuition for the 2021-2023 cohort is only $800 per month for twenty four (24) months through our interest-free monthly payment plan.

-There is a $250.00 admissions fee and $250.00 graduation fee.
+There is no admission fee.
 Our tuition is less than the published cost of one year of undergraduate, graduate or rabbinical school in any progressive brick and mortar rabbinical program.
 There is a $250.00 graduation fee.

 Students pay no more than $600.00 per year in digital textbooks, but are welcome to pay more for paper copies.

 If a student wishes to begin learning before a cohort begins (early enrollment), there is a $500 fee which is refunded when their cohort begins.
 Note: if you enroll early but do not sign up for a cohort, the deposit becomes non-refundable.

 Payment can be made via debit card, credit card or Paypal.
 We do not accept checks, cash or other forms of payment.

 PRS occasionally provides Rabbinic Fellowship work which allows students to earn income against the cost of their tuition.

 We also provide free payment plans which allow students to take control of their educational spending.